 The Regretsy PayPal Debacle and Online Payment Alternatives

-, or a bunch of other outlets: Regretsy collected $2 donations from thousands of users to buy toys for needy kids for Christmas via a PayPal “Donate” button.
+Recently (Monday?)
+PayPal pissed off a lot of people.
+You may have seen the story on Jezebel, Consumerist, or a bunch of other outlets: Regretsy collected $2 donations from thousands of users to buy toys for needy kids for Christmas via a PayPal “Donate” button.
 PayPal froze the account and went on to provide a very nice example of how not to treat your users.
-Anyway, last I heard it was being worked out--someone at PayPal issued an apology and promised a donation to the Regretsy cause.
+Anyway, last I heard it was being worked out–someone at PayPal issued an apology and promised a donation to the Regretsy cause.

 So there you have it.
 Looking at the alternatives there is no reason to use PayPal for person to person social transfers, or setting up your online shop.
 There is one very good reason to use it though: eBay.

 Have you used any of the above alternatives to PayPal?
 Tell us about your experience or add your own recommendation in the comments below.